MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Invoke-MgBetaLicenseUser.md

 Reprocess all group-based license assignments for the user.
 To learn more about group-based licensing, see What is group-based licensing in Azure Active Directory.
 Also see Identify and resolve license assignment problems for a group in Azure Active Directory for more details.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Invoke-MgLicenseUser](/powershell/module/Microsoft.Graph.Users.Actions/Invoke-MgLicenseUser?view=graph-powershell-v1.0)

 ## SYNTAX